Songs, sketches and monologues of Dan Leno

 Dan Leno (20 December 1860 – 31 October 1904) was an English comedian and stage actor, famous for appearing in music hall, comic plays, pantomimes, Victorian burlesques and musical comedies, during the Victorian and Edwardian eras.
 He originated and popularised many songs, sketches and monologues in his music hall acts and made both sound and visual recordings of some of his work shortly before he died.
 Although brief, Leno's recording period (1901–1903) produced around thirty recordings on one-sided shellac discs using the early acoustic recording process.
-They were released by the Gramophone and Typewriter Company, one of the early recording companies, which became the parent organisation for the His Master's Voice (HMV) label.
+They were released by the Gramophone and Typewriter Company, one of the early recording companies, which became the parent organisation for the His Master's Voice label.

 Before Leno's recording debut, music hall comedian Harry Bluff had recorded a number of Leno's songs, which were marketed by the Edison Bell Company in London in 1898.
 Leno was initially reluctant to adopt the new medium of sound recording, but he was eventually enticed into the studio with a lucrative commission of one shilling (£4.15 in 2012) per dozen discs sold.
 His records sold for five shillings each (£20.75 in 2012) and ran for three minutes.
 Some of the recorded songs differed from Leno's music hall versions by being condensed to incorporate part of the sketch from which the song was taken.
 It is unknown how many discs were sold, because no record was ever kept of their sales.
 Despite the success of the recordings and the praise he received from the record distributors, Leno felt uncomfortable in the recording studio.
 In an interview for Pearson's Magazine in 1903, he stated: "How the dickens can I patter and warble to that thing.
 Can't a few of you come round and smile and clap a bit?"